 The fatty fish will provide you with fat-soluble vitamins, which are essential for maintaining good health.
 Fatty fish are high in vitamin A, an antioxidant that can strengthen your immune system, and vitamin D, which helps the body absorb calcium and phosphorus from food in order to strengthen bones and teeth.

 Your bones and teeth especially need vitamin D to stay strong and function effectively.
 Your teeth need it in order to produce more enamel and repair cavities, so eating fatty fish is crucial.
-For more information on strengthening your teeth, take a look at our “Cavity Healing Protocol.”
+For more information on strengthening your teeth, our “Cavity Healing Protocol” may help strengthen and regrow tooth enamel.

 Aside from eating fatty fish regularly, if you really want to reap the benefits that they can provide, you may want to consider taking a cod liver oil supplement.
 Cod liver oil is very high in vitamins A and D, while regular fish oil is not, and by taking a supplement you can get the best quality nutrients cod liver oil can offer.